 Make sure your work colleagues know that you’re about to go through this – you will need understanding from your managers because of the time demands on you – be prepared to be called on to site to make instantaneous decisions about things.

 Remember – this is not designed to be a replacement for a project manager and it is especially not a replacement for building inspections – these are a stipulation of the Building Act.

 Rather, this site is a resource with features to help you keep track of your project, stimulate ideas and to remind you of things to look out for.
-For an alternative take on the processes, the Building.govt.nz website has a list of steps in a project here…
+For an alternative take on the processes, the Ministry for the Environment website has a valuable guide to the RMA – how it works, what you need to do for your project here…

 Prepare for Your Project to Take More Time Than You Expect

 Chances are your project will take longer than your builder estimates and much longer than you think.
 Prepare for delays, frustrations and minor irritations.
 Hopefully, that’s all you’ll have, and if you plan well, these will be minimised.

 - The length of the project will be affected by availability of the builder and sub-contractors.
 Also, weather and sometimes availability of materials specified can cause delays.

 - Understand and accept that this will happen and you will reduce stress levels in all parties, however, regular followups and meetings with builders and sub-contractors can ensure work progresses as quickly as possible and problems can be identified early on.

 - A good relationship with your builder can be the difference between work going smoothly or otherwise.
 Ensure lines of communication are regular, clear and courteous.
 Know your rights.